Homology Medicines is focused on advancing our genetic medicines platform as one-time treatments and potential cures for patients with rare diseases.

-Clinical trials are an important part of the drug development process, and vital to treatments being reviewed and approved before potentially becoming available to patients.
+Clinical trials are an important part of the drug development process and vital to treatments being reviewed and approved before potentially becoming available to patients.

-HMI-102 is not approved by the U.S. Food and Drug Administration (FDA) or any other health authority outside of the U.S.
+HMI-103 and HMI-203 are not approved by the U.S. Food and Drug Administration (FDA) or any other health authority outside of the U.S.